"We the People" paintings

 There are no surprises in this story.
 This boy and I have been together since — more than 20 years.
 I am not a pilot, but I can’t overstate aviation’s role in my life.
 I probably wouldn’t be married to my husband if he hadn’t been that attractive teenage pilot.
 He wouldn’t have served 12 years as an Air Force pilot, which gave us our best friends, shaped who we are as adults, and moved us to Oklahoma.
 And if we hadn't moved to Oklahoma, I wouldn't have been inspired to paint its wild skies and the wonderful people there wouldn't have bought and supported my art, which led me to leave my job and become a full-time artist.
 I really am not sure what my life would be like today if it weren’t for aviation.

 But, not everyone has the same access to pursue their dreams that my husband had.
-That’s why I am donating a portion of the sale of each of these paintings to Women in Aviation International and Red Tail Flight Academy, two organizations that help spread the wealth of opportunity.
+That’s why I am donating a portion of the sale of each of these paintings to Women in Aviation International and Red Tail Scholarship Foundation, two organizations that help spread the wealth of opportunity.
 My life has been so enriched by, and I am so thankful for, the selfless, resilient people we have met through aviation — many of whom, despite the odds and the challenges they have faced, are not straight, white, males.

 My "We the People" paintings will be available for pre-sale to the folks on my email list at 8 a.m.
 PT on Friday, May 2.
 Be sure to sign up for my email list if you want first dibs.